 – have returned to the muck like a pig (v.22)

 So there you have it.
-Close your Bibles and get busy working out your salvation because if you don’t stay on the right way you’re doomed, like these guys.
+Close your Bibles and get busy working out your salvation because if you don’t stay on the right way you’re doomed.
+Like these guys.
 “Blackest darkness is reserved for them” (v.17).
-And for you too, if you’re not careful.
+And you too if you’re not careful.

 So how do we read 2 Peter 2?